GeorgeWang26/cs246/lecture_cc.md

 Why does `cin >> x` work?
 It takes x by reference!

 Function declaration of operator `>>` when reading int, takes n as reference.
-Cannot pass streams by value, always pass their reference (const ptr)
+Cannot pass streams by value, always pass their reference (like const ptr)
 ``` c++
 istream &operator >> (istream &int, int &n);
 ```